Return to School Plan 2020

 On-Campus Learning Options

-At this time, two options are being considered for on-campus learning.
+At this time, two options are being considered for on-campus learning for our K-8 students.
 The decision about which option is ultimately chosen will depend on constraints such as space, health requirements, and faculty and staff availability.

 Option #1: On Campus 100% of the Time

 Students are on campus close to 100% of normal school hours.
 This is the Return to School Committee’s preferred scenario.